vercel/next.js/docs/basic-features/data-fetching/data-fetching.md

 When a request is made to a path that hasn’t been generated, Next.js will server-render the page on the first request.
 Future requests will serve the static file from the cache.

-To learn how to persist the cache globally and handle rollbacks, learn more about [Incremental Static Regeneration](https://vercel.com/docs/next.js/incremental-static-regeneration).
+[Incremental Static Regeneration](https://vercel.com/docs/next.js/incremental-static-regeneration) covers how to persist the cache globally and handle rollbacks.

 ## SWR

 The team behind Next.js has created a React hook for data fetching called [**SWR**](https://swr.vercel.app/).
-We highly recommend it if you’re fetching data on the client side.
+It is highly recommend if you are fetching data on the client side.
 It handles caching, revalidation, focus tracking, refetching on interval, and more.
-And you can use it like so:

 ```jsx
 import useSWR from 'swr'